jbkunst/d3-waffle/README.md

 ## Options

-You can change the scale of values, change the icon, the palette and more!
+You can change:
+- Values scale (a positive number)
+- The icon (unicode string by now)
+- The number of rows to show (an integer)
+- The color palette (a d3 quantitative function)
+- The timmign effect (a function)

 ```
 var chart2 = d3waffle()
 			.rows(6)